 - Social media and marketing experience from my current role as an school administrator

-- Experience with city government and current issues through my work on the city’s Police and Public Safety Citizens Advisory Committee
+- Experience with city government and current issues through my work on the council and the city’s Police and Public Safety Citizens Advisory Committee, Education Advisory Committee

 Since moving to Hyattsville, I have served the community in a number of ways, including:

-- Served as Vice-chair and now serve as sub-committee chair on Hyattsville’s Police and Public Safety Citizens’ Advisory Committee
+- Served as Vice-chair and now serve council liaison on Hyattsville’s Police and Public Safety Citizens’ Advisory Committee

 - Heading Hyattsville’s longest-running neighborhood watch as captain, which partners with the police department’s CAT-team and community partners like Hyattsville Aging in Place